hauleth/hauleth/content/post/who-watches-watchmen-i.md

 ## Why `systemd`?

-`systemd` became a thing because SysV approach to ordering services' startup was mildly irritating and non-parallelizable.
+`systemd` became a thing because SysV approach to ordering services' start-up was mildly irritating and non-parallelizable.
 In short, SysV is starting processes exactly in lexicographical order of files in given directory.
-This meant, that even if your service didn't need the DB at all, but it somehow ended further in the directory listing, you ended in waiting for the DB startup.
+This meant, that even if your service didn't need the DB at all, but it somehow ended further in the directory listing, you ended in waiting for the DB start-up.
 Additionally, SysV wasn't really monitoring services, it just assumed that when process forked itself to the background, then it is "done" with the startup, and we can continue.
 This is obviously not true in many cases, for example, if your